hannanote/FitBit_Users_Physical_Activity_Time_Series_Analysis_Project/README.md

 FitBit Fitness Tracker Data contains personal fitness trackers from FitBit users.
 The goal is to provide an analysis how users are using the FitBit.

-The data: date, calories burned, steps
+The data: weight, calories burned, steps
+- movement behavior over 30 days from Apr 2016 - May 2016

 Next step